 Bakgrunn og aktiviteter

 Zhiliang Zhang graduated with a BSc and MSc degree, both in structural engineering, from Tongji University, Shanghai, China in 1985 and 1988, respectively.
-He received his PhD degree from Lappeenranta University of Technology, Finland in 1994, working on modeling of ductile fracture.
+He received his PhD degree from Lappeenranta University of Technology, Finland in 1994.
 Before being appointed as a full Professor in Mechanics and Materials at the Norwegian University of Science and Technology (NTNU) in 2003, Zhang had worked at SINTEF Materials Technology, Trondheim, for 9 years, and played a central role in building up the competence of the Fracture Mechanics group to an international level.
 He was a visiting young scientist (1998) at GKSS Research Centre, Germany and a visiting scientist (2000-2001) at Harvard University, USA.
 He was a visiting professor at Technical Research Centre of Finland (VTT) (2005) and Changjinag visiting professor at Beijing University of Science and Technology (former Beijing Institute of Steel and Iron) (2008-2011).
 Since 2009 Professor Zhang has been a member of the Norwegian Academy of Technological Sciences (NTVA).
 He was a fellow of the Japan Society for the Promotion of Science and a visiting professor at Kyoto University in 2011.
-He was a member of the executive committee of European Structural Integrity Society (2010-2018) and the International Congress on Fracture (2013-2017).
-He is currently spending his sabbatical at California Institute of Technology (2017-2018).
+He was a member of the executive committee of European Structural Integrity Society (2010-2022).
+He spent his last sabbatical at California Institute of Technology (2017-2018).

 Professor Zhang was the founder of NTNU Nanomechanical Lab, which was officially opened on the 29th of August 2006 by the former NTNU Rector Torbjørn Digerns.
 He was the chairman of the 20th European Conference on Fracture (ECF20) which was successfully held at Trondheim from 30 June to 4 July 2014 with about 600 participants from all over the world.

 Since 2004 Professor Zhang has educated 13 PhD students, 7 post-doctoral candidates, co-supervised 5 PhD students, and about 40 master students.
 He is currently supervising/co-supervising 17 PhD students, working on diverse aspects of engineering materials and nanotechnology by using combined experimental and multi-scale computational simulation approach.